piofthings/web/dev/posts/pi-wars-the-aftermath-second.md

     - Decide on your electronics by December, latest January and keep the h/w handy and ready.
 Make sure you think through how different bits of hardware will integrate and make sure it is possible without breaking the Pi.

 - Setting expectations for challenges
     - We all want to win and win big.
 That's a good place to start.
 However once you start working on code for the challenges you'll realise you may/maynot be equipped to smash the opposition out of the park.
-Time to start thinking smart
+Time to start thinking smart.
     - See which challenges offer most points and how.
 Attempt the ones that get you into points easily, first.
         - If there are two modes, one with less point and one with more, make sure you can do the one with less points without fail.
 Example duck shoot had two options, shoot soft projectiles or roll a ball.
 Make sure you can roll the ball accurately before you takedown a Nerf gun!

     - Straight line speed is much easier to conquer if you decide to do it cleanly first.
 Go for speed next.
 And before you go for speed, don't forget to commit your code to source control.

+    - _Updated April 26, 2018_
+    <blockquote class="twitter-tweet" data-lang="en-gb"><p lang="en" dir="ltr">And test in different lighting conditions.</p>&mdash; Cathy O&#39;Malley (@spud01au) <a href="https://twitter.com/spud01au/status/989304009625292800?ref_src=twsrc%5Etfw">26 April 2018</a></blockquote>

+        -  Cathy O'Malley on twitter pointed out quite correctly that one needs to be on top of the Lighting conditions as well in the Vision based challenges.
+Computer vision is notoriously fickle and easily affected by bright lights.
+Do as much as you can to prepare for varying light conditions.
+This includes testing in daylight and night time.

+        - Another thing I did was create course replicas.
+I did the straight line speed and the SOTR.
+I am now going to setup the Minimal Maze as well to finalize and complete that challenge (yeah yeah... late so what!).

+    _End Update_

 - Practice practice practice
     - Last 2 year's winner and this year's runner up Brian Corteil has a very nice [video on how to approach PiWars](https://www.youtube.com/watch?v=24GbJCq19V8), watch it multiple times and absorb everything he's saying.
 Key bit is what I said above, get a working chassis fast and drive it a a lot.